jeffboody/glyph/readme.md

 The algorithms that I researched reduce the number of points required by using shaders to evaluate the Bezier curve functions directly.
-This however, causes a problem in that the anti-aliasing step becomes much more difficult and requires advanced anti-aliasing techniques such as:
+This however, causes a problem in that the anti-aliasing stage becomes much more difficult and requires advanced anti-aliasing techniques such as:

 1. Shader based anti-aliasing with extended geometry